react-bootstrap-table/react-bootstrap-table2/docs/basic-filter.md

   defaultValue: '2', // default filtering value
   comparator: Comparator.LIKE, // default is Comparator.EQ
   style: { ... }, // your custom styles on input
-  withoutEmptyOption: true  // hide the default select option });
+  withoutEmptyOption: true,  // hide the default select option
+  id: 'id', // assign a unique value for htmlFor attribute, it's useful when you have same dataField across multiple table in one page
+});

 // omit...